 Cost of Solar Panels in North Carolina

-North Carolina offers residents plenty of ways to save on their solar purchase.
-Installers, along with local and federal bodies, offer numerous rebates and tax credits to help ease residents’ switch to solar.
+North Carolina offers residents plenty of ways to save on their solar purchases.
+Solar companies, along with local and federal bodies, offer numerous rebates and tax credits to help ease residents’ switch to solar.
 In addition, the equipment has become more advanced and efficient over the years, so solar panel costs have dropped considerably.

 The exact cost of a solar panel system for your North Carolina property depends on factors such as your county of residence, the size of your system, the installation company you have chosen, and the equipment used.
 According to recent data, a 5 kilowatt (kW) solar installation in North Carolina averages between $12,112 and $16,388 in cost, with an average gross price of $14,250.

-If these numbers look overwhelming, the good news is that North Carolina is a leader in solar energy, so there are plenty of opportunities to save in 2019.
+If the numbers look overwhelming, the good news is that North Carolina solar incentives are among the best, allowing you to save more.
 Read on to find out more!